dingdio/witcher3-maya-animation/README.md

 ## Manual Installation

-Add this repo to your maya scripts directory, start Maya and run the following code in the Python script editor.
+Add this repo to your maya scripts directory and name it witcher3, start Maya and run the following code in the Python script editor.

 ```
 import witcher3